Župa: Usage

 The division had a widespread distribution and did not always had a concrete institutional definition.
 The term župa was at first the territorial and administrative unit of a tribe but was later only an administrative unit without tribal features.
 The South Slavs that settled in Roman lands to a certain degree adopted Roman state organization, but retained their own tribal organization.
 Slavic tribes were divided into fraternities, each including a certain number of families.
 The territory inhabited by a tribe was a župa, and its leader was the župan.

 The zhupa (plural zhupi) was an administrative unit in the First Bulgarian Empire, a subdivision of a larger unit called comitatus.
 In these countries, the equivalent of "county" is "judet" (from Latin judicium).
 The Croats and the Slovaks used the terms županija and župa for the counties in the Kingdom of Croatia and Kingdom of Hungary.
 German language translation of the word for those counties was komitat (from Latin comitatus, "countship") during the Middle Ages, but later it was gespanschaft (picking up the span root that previously came from župan).

 Bosnia

 Territorial-political organization in medieval Bosnia was intricate, and composed on several levels.
-In this scheme in the territorial-political organizational order of the medieval Bosnian state, župa or parish was basic unit of the state organization, with feudal estate at the bottom, followed by village municipality, both below župa, and county or zemlja above it, with the state monarch at the top.
+In this scheme in the territorial-political organizational order of the medieval Bosnian state, župa was basic unit of the state organization, with feudal estate at the bottom, followed by village municipality, both below župa, and zemlja above it, with the state monarch at the top.
+During the 15th century, disappearance of the old organization based on župas is observed.
+It is obvious that at some point the Bosnian largest landowning barons no longer needed them in its old organizational capacity.